noahd223/maryland-news-webscraper/README.md

 # News Webscraper and Visualization

-This project is a visualization dashboard for news articles from two Maryland-based sources: the Baltimore Banner and the Capitol Gazette.
+This project is a visualization dashboard for news articles from three Maryland-based sources: the Baltimore Banner, Capital Gazette, and Hyattsville Wire.
 The data is stored in a PostgreSQL database hosted on Neon and is sourced through web scraping.

 You can find the visualization here: https://maryland-news-visualizer.streamlit.app/ or run the app locally by following the steps below.